Star Wars: Galaxy of Heroes: Gameplay

 Battles are divided up into rounds, with the character with the highest speed stat going first.
 Each team consists of up to five (six with an ally or summoned unit) different hologram avatars which battle until defeated or retreated.
-Battles are turn-based, again based on the speed attribute, where the combatants apply various buffs to their own team and inflict debuffs on the opponent all the while trying to deal the most overall damage and have the last character alive.
+Battles are turn-based, again based on the speed attribute, where the combatants apply various buffs to their own team and inflict debuffs on their opponent, all while trying to deal the most overall damage and have the last character alive.

 The game also features regularly scheduled limited-time events that encourage daily participation.
 These events often provide rare rewards or character shards.
 Progress in the game is gated by energy systems, and players can purchase in-game currency (Crystals) to bypass timers or obtain characters faster through randomized loot mechanics.

 Modes

 There are various modes for players to engage in, including squad arena (player vs. player), dark and light side battles, cantina, galactic wars, raids, and various special events.
-All modes are played versus the computer controlled AI, including the squad arena battles in which the AI controls a player-created team.
+Opponents in all modes are played by the computer controlled AI, including the squad arena battles in which the AI controls a player-created team.